sanjevvishnu/bluegeneration/TRANSCRIPT_FIX_SUMMARY.md

 **Created environment file**: `frontend/.env.local`
 - Added all required environment variables for API and WebSocket connections
+- **IMPORTANT**: This file is not included in the repository and contains sensitive keys

 **Enhanced WebSocket debugging**: `frontend/src/hooks/useInterviewSession.ts`
 - Improved error logging and URL construction